Order this servo and receive a DS95BLHV - keep reading . . .

 instead of four (like competing designs) for greater rigidity.

-bearings for ultra high precision.
+bearings for an ultra smooth feel.

 7. Optimized for high voltage